Mstager/Purple_Martin_scripts/README.md

 # Purple_Martin_scripts

-## Data and code for: Stager et al. _in review_ "Immediate and long-term consequences of a storm-induced mass mortality event"
+## Data and code for: Stager et al. _in review_ "Storm-induced mass mortality results in both immediate and long-term consequences for a migratory songbird"

 ### Genomic analyses